 Fifteen young women multidisciplinary PhD researchers from universities throughout the UK were selected to take part in a new ‘Under Her Eye’ Fellowship produced by acclaimed arts and science organisation Invisible Dust.
-This initiative was inspired by its Ambassador, Margaret Atwood.
+This initiative was inspired by ‘Under Her Eye’ 2018 speaker and ambassador, Margaret Atwood.

-The Fellows worked specifically within the research context of women’s contribution to the climate change challenge.
-They will utilise skills gained on the fellowship to produce activities for ‘Under Her Eye‘.
+The Fellows worked specifically within the research context of women’s contribution to the climate change challenge and the skills gained on the fellowship went on to produce activities and events for ‘Under Her Eye’ 2018.

 The Fellowship provided the students with tools to collaborate across disciplines, leading to artworks and engagement programmes that spark conversations on environmental issues.
 The bespoke training weekend included presentations from leading scientists and artists; along with training and practical workshops on project management, communication skills, fundraising, public speaking and social media.